 Although most patients with diagnosed are adults, many children also suffer from poor sleep quality or sleep disordered breathing.
 These children may not stop breathing completely, but often breathe through their mouths instead of noses.
 They typically exhibit some of these symptoms (bedwetting, night sweats, sleepwalking, night terrors/nightmares, restless sleeping, dark circles under eyes, snoring or loud breathing and even ADHD symptoms during the daytime).

 Sleep apnea occurs when the soft tissues and muscles in the throat relax during sleep.
 In most people, the amount of muscle relaxation is not so great that their airway becomes blocked.
 Individuals who experience sleep apnea have particular structural anatomy or medical conditions that cannot withstand the pressure of relaxed tissues around the airway.

 Obstructive sleep apnea does not relate only to structural irregularities.
-There are certain risk factors that have been identified as contributors to sleep apnea.
-These include:
+There are certain factors that have been identified as possible causes:

 • Large tonsils or adenoids (especially kids)